Institutional Authorization & Consumer Protection

 • Staff reviews the submitted documentation in three review stages:

-• If this deferral occurs the institution may not operate other than under an approved teach-out plan until the Commission Authorizes the Renewal.
+• If this deferral occurs the individual or institution may not operate other than under an approved teach-out plan until the Commission Authorizes the Renewal.

 • Compliance - Ensuring compliance with applicable Statues and Regulations.